IELTS Essay Topics with sample answer.

 The increasing trend of migration to cities is a result of a desire for a better life.
 However, city life is often associated with numerous difficulties.
 This essay will examine some of the challenges of living in a city and suggest ways that governments can make urban life better for everyone.

 In conclusion, while city life can offer many opportunities, it is often associated with numerous challenges.
-The high cost of living, pollution, and lack of space can all make city life difficult.
-Governments can make urban life better for everyone by addressing these issues and investing in public transportation, green spaces, and walkable communities.
+The high cost of living and pollution can all make city life difficult.
+Governments can make urban life better by addressing these issues and investing in public transportation, green spaces, and walkable communities.

 Sample Answer 2:

-Moreover, people in small towns and villages have an exceptional connection and they know each other very well, which is quite the opposite in a city.
-Finally, municipal life is full of competition and it makes people’s life miserable.
+Moreover, municipal life is full of competition, and it makes people’s lives miserable.
 Someone has to compete to get in a public car, wait for his turn to meet the doctor, wait several hours in the traffic jam and fight hard to get a decent job.
 The competition is so high that even a child has to go through a tough fight to be accepted into a school.

 In conclusion, the government should take initiatives to improve people's living standards in cities and make sure rural areas and towns have plenty of job opportunities to reduce the pressure on big cities.